lostintangent/gistpad/README.md

 - `GistPad: Refresh Gists` - Refreshes the gist data and reloads the `Gists` tree.

-- `GistPad: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.
+- `GistPad: Sign In` - Sign-in with a GitHub account, in order to view/edit/delete your Gists.

-- `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.

 - `GistPad: Starred Gists` - Lists your starred Gists, and then opens the files for the selected one.